stevencombs/retrocombs.github.io/_drafts/template.md

 None as of 2021-XX-XX.

-## Links Mentioned in this Episode:
+## Links Mentioned in this Episode

 Below are the links I mention in this blog post and companion video.
 All Amazon links are affiliate links.
-Thanks for supporting the blog and the YouTube channel by starting your purchases here!
+A huge thank you for your support of the blog and the YouTube channel by starting your purchases here!

 1. [Item](link)